DevenSmith/Python/Tiny RPG/README.md

 ## Run the API

-From the repository root, with the virtual environment activated:
+From the `Tiny RPG` project directory, with the virtual environment activated:

 ```powershell
 python -m uvicorn tinyrpg.api:app --reload